-The installation of the LANCOM router takes place in the following steps:
+The installation of the LANCOM base station takes place in the following steps:

-1 LAN - connect the LANCOM router to your LAN.
-For that purpose, plug the included network cable (green plugs) into the LAN connector of the device 4 (LANCOM DSL/I-10+ and LANCOM DSL/I-1611 Office) or 9 (LANCOM DSL/I-10+) and the other end into a free network connecting socket of your local network, e.g. into a free socket of a hub/switch.
+1 LAN - connect the LANCOM to your LAN or to an individual PC.
+For that purpose, plug the included network cable (green plugs) into the LAN connector of the device 4 (LANCOM 821 ADSL/ISDN and LANCOM 1621 ADSL/ISDN) or 3 (LANCOM 1711 VPN) and the other end into a free network connecting socket of your local network, into a free socket of a hub/switch or into the network socket of an individual PC.

 The LAN connector identifies automatically the transfer rate (10/100 Mbps) of the connected network device (autosensing).
 A parallel connection of devices with different speeds and types is possible.